by3lish/CardioDS/README.md

 # CardioDS

-> Customize your Apple Pay card artwork on iOS 18 — with auto kernel offset resolution.
+> Customize your Apple Pay card artwork on iOS (17.2.1 - 26.0.1).

-**Version 1.0** · iOS 17.2.1+ · Swift 5 · Xcode 14
+iOS 26.0.1/iOS 18.7.1 is the max scope, anything more recent than that will likely never be compatible. only tested on 18.6.2 arm64e A18 Pro, if you are unable to make CardioDS work, message me on Discord:

 ---